 Mild to moderate swelling may occur when the body has a minor reaction to the suture material.
 This can cause fluid to build up, also called a seroma.
 However, if your cat is developing an infection, the fluid may be pus (indicative of inflammation).
 If you notice a lump that is getting larger, is warm or hot to the touch, or is oozing fluid, you will need to see your vet.
 Your cat may need antibiotics or other medications.

 As wounds heal, the body makes scar tissue.
 If there's an excess of scar tissue, it can look like an abnormal lump.
 Scar tissue typically feels firm and ropy.
 It should not be painful or leak any kind of fluid.

 When to Contact the Vet

-Your vet will give you post-surgery instructions upon the discharge of your cat.
-It is important that you read and follow these as they were made specifically for your cat.
-These instructions will often tell you what you should watch for as your cat heals.
+Your vet will give you postsurgical instructions for at-home care.
+It is important that you read and follow these instructions, as they are specifically for your cat.
+These instructions will often tell you what you should watch for, as your cat heals.

 When in doubt, contact your vet.
 You will need to take your cat to see the vet if you notice any of the following:

 - The area of swelling is painful when touched gently

 - The skin over the swelling is discolored